DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 ### `setBuyerInfo` ⛓

-Sets the credentials for the purchaser (generally, the organization that the POSReq is being sent from).
+Sets the credentials for the purchaser's organization (the one that the POSReq is being sent from).

 ##### Parameters